International Health Lecture

 These high-profile lectures attract a diverse audience, including the Academy's Fellows, academics, policymakers, the media, stakeholder groups and members of the public.
 We are delighted to have been hosting this lecture in partnership with The Lancet since 2016.

-The International Health Lecture 2025, 'Lessons from Africa: health diplomacy in HIV prevention', will be delivered by Professor Quarraisha Abdool Karim FRS, Associate Scientific Director at the Centre for the AIDS Programme of Research in South Africa (CAPRISA).
-The event will be held in person at One Birdcage Walk, London and online on Tuesday 4 November, 15.30 - 17.30 GMT (with a reception to follow for in-person attendees).
+Our most recent International Health Lecture 'Lessons from Africa: health diplomacy in HIV prevention', was delivered by Professor Quarraisha Abdool Karim FRS, Associate Scientific Director at the Centre for the AIDS Programme of Research in South Africa (CAPRISA) on Tuesday 4 November 2025.

-Professor Karim will be joined by a global expert panel:
+Professor Karim was joined by a global expert panel:

-• Dr Anders Nordström (in person), Advisor, Stockholm School of Economics
+• Dr Anders Nordström, Advisor, Stockholm School of Economics

-• Dr Mohammad Hosseini (online), Assistant Professor, Northwestern University
+• Dr Mohammad Hosseini, Assistant Professor, Northwestern University

-• Dr Peggy Oti-Boateng (online), Executive Director, The African Academy of Sciences
+• Dr Peggy Oti-Boateng, Executive Director, The African Academy of Sciences

-The event will be chaired by Professor Tom Solomon CBE FMedSci, Vice President (International) of the Academy of Medical Sciences, and Professor Richard Horton OBE FMedSci, Editor-in-Chief of The Lancet.
+The event was chaired by Professor Tom Solomon CBE FMedSci, Vice President (International) of the Academy of Medical Sciences, and Professor Richard Horton OBE FMedSci, Editor-in-Chief of The Lancet.

 Recent lectures are available to watch and listen again on the Academy's YouTube channel.